When buying a new vehicle, factor in the cost of car insurance as part of your overall budget.

 Which body styles are cheaper or more expensive to insure?

-When it comes to affordable Mazda car insurance, it’s best to stick to vehicles that are designed with families in mind.
-These vehicles are typically loaded with advanced safety features, have smaller engines and are usually driven by parents who have kids in the car, so they tend to drive more carefully, which results in fewer accidents.
+If you’re looking for affordable Mazda car insurance, it’s wise to choose vehicles designed with families in mind, such as small SUVs.
+These cars typically come equipped with advanced safety features, have smaller engines and are often driven by parents with children onboard.
+As a result, drivers tend to be more cautious, leading to fewer accidents.

 Pickups and commercial vans also tend to be cheaper to insure than sedans and other vehicle types.
 They are usually cheaper to repair because the back end of the vehicle is just an empty bed, it doesn’t have seating or other expensive electrical and safety components.
 Cheaper repairs result in cheaper insurance.